yannvillellas/polito-se2-24-20-Kiruna-eXplorer/README.md

 - Open a browser and navigate to [http://localhost:5173](http://localhost:5173).
 - This will open the React-based frontend application.
-- If you want to connnect as an urban planner, you can use the following credentials:
+- If you want to connect as an urban planner, you can use the following credentials:
   - username:

       ```bash